-16 One concern that has come across, we don't know yet whether or not this is being addressed by the experts, is whilst you can appreciate the medical staff, the 17 doctors, surgeons et cetera, the education and training of them is being considered, 18 and the training and education of nurses is being considered, what we would 19 20 particularly like to be satisfied on is what steps are being taken to ensure that there 21 is cross-communication between the two professions, because our understanding has been that, to some extent, doctors and surgeons tend not to treat with the same 22 regard, or any regard in some cases, what nurses may be saying or recording and 23 that surgeons or doctors may not be looking at nursing notes or paying them 24 25 particular attention to what is being said in the wards.
-It is from that particular education and training perspective that the Adam Strain family would like to be 26 particularly reassured that the experts in question, and the seminars which you 27 hope to arrange in the New Year, will also look into that rather than the two 28 branches of the profession, if I may put it that way, in isolation.
-29 statement today other than we are grateful that you have brought it forward from January because the earlier, from our perspective, the better.
+One concern that has come across, we don't know yet whether or not this is 16 17 being addressed by the experts, is whilst you can appreciate the medical staff, the 18 doctors, surgeons et cetera, the education and training of them is being considered, 19 and the training and education of nurses is being considered, what we would 20 particularly like to be satisfied on is what steps are being taken to ensure that there is cross-communication between the two professions, because our understanding 21 has been that, to some extent, doctors and surgeons tend not to treat with the same 22 23 regard, or any regard in some cases, what nurses may be saying or recording and 24 that surgeons or doctors may not be looking at nursing notes or paying them particular attention to what is being said in the wards.
+It is from that particular 25 education and training perspective that the Adam Strain family would like to be 26 particularly reassured that the experts in question, and the seminars which you 27 hope to arrange in the New Year, will also look into that rather than the two 28 29 branches of the profession, if I may put it that way, in isolation.